danfinlay/MetaMaskDocumentationPrototype/docs/guide/json-rpc-api.md

 # JSON RPC API

 ## The Ethereum RPC API
-MetaMask uses the `ethereum.sendAsync()` API to wrap an RPC API which is based on an interface exposed by all Ethereum clients, with some extra methods that are provided by MetaMask, as a key-holding signer.
+MetaMask uses the `ethereum.sendAsync()` [Deprecated] API to wrap an RPC API which is based on an interface exposed by all Ethereum clients, with some extra methods that are provided by MetaMask, as a key-holding signer.

 This document is a cross-post of [EIP 1474](https://github.com/ethereum/EIPs/pull/1474/), which aims to standardize the declaration of this interface.